ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 It is possible to create a positional tracking app for daydream devices as well.
 Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
 More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/

+No GearVR => No problem:

+You can use this app (and all the other GearVR apps as well) without ever touching a GearVR headset but you need at least a Galaxy S6 for this trick.
+See the following video (https://youtu.be/gTlR9yPeH80) to learn how to install the Oculus software without a GearVr headset.
+You can put the phone in the daydream headset, Google cardboard or any other headset.
+Check out laurenweinstein1's website to learn how to modify your daydream headset for use with the camera https://lauren.vortex.com/2018/05/20/using-googles-daydream-vr-headset-for-augmented-reality-and-positional-tracking-applications.

 # Trouble Shooting:

 Loosing tracking is a problem you will experience when the room is not tracked completely and you moved your head to fast.
 Try to make slow movements and hold your head still for the first few seconds until ARCore has detected the surrounding.